 2. Do your research

-Each country contains a variety of different cultures each with their own customs, values and beliefs.
+Each country contains a variety of different cultures, each with its own customs, values, and beliefs.
 Doing a quick online search can help you to identify any major do’s and don’ts in certain countries.

 It can also be helpful to learn a few phrases in the other person’s mother tongue.
 Showing that you are invested in understanding the other person and that you respect where they are coming from can contribute to building a stronger foundation for communication.

 3. Be Flexible